 Nominated for multiple Emmy Awards for weather anchoring; Mark has also won the award for "Best Weathercast" from the Connecticut Associated Press Broadcaster's Association on numerous occasions.
 A member of the American Meteorological Society, Mark has been recognized by his peers with the prestigious AMS Seal of Approval.

+Mark cultivated an interest in weather at an early age.
+He jokes that he declared his major as a Cub Scout when he toured a television station in his hometown of Tulsa, Oklahoma at the age of 8.
 His fascination with weather continued as he grew up in the heart of Tornado Alley.
-As only a junior in high school, Mark interned at KJRH-TV, and when it came time for college, he moved on to the University of Oklahoma, a top school in the country for meteorology and the best for severe weather forecasting.
+As only a junior in high school, Mark interned at KJRH-TV, and when it came time for college, he moved on to the University of Oklahoma, a top school in the country for meteorology and the best for severe weather research and forecasting.

 From growing up and working in Oklahoma and then working in Arkansas, his experience with the severity of Tornado Alley has provided him with extensive experience pertaining to all types of extreme weather.
-Making Connecticut his home now for over a decade and working with Bruce DePrest, a forecaster of New England weather for well over 30 years, has enabled him to broaden his forecasting abilities in the realm of winter storms.
+Making Connecticut his home now for over a decade and working with Bruce DePrest, a forecaster of New England weather for well over 30 years, has enabled him to hone his forecasting abilities in the realm of winter storms.

-Mark's favorite part about living in this part of the country is the diversity of the weather and the extremes that can accompany the different seasons from severe weather, to tropical weather, to nor'easters, to a gorgeous autumn day.
+Mark's favorite part about living in this part of the country is the diversity of the weather and the extremes that can accompany the different seasons… from severe weather, to tropical weather, to nor'easters, to a gorgeous autumn day.

 Outside of the station, Mark enjoys spending time at the gym, running and occasionally swinging his golf clubs.